 - Featured Recommendations

-- Things to Consider When Buying a Putter
+- Things to Consider When Buying Women’s Putters

 - Questions & Answers

-- Patented White Hot insert provides incredible feel with enhanced distance control
+- Patented White Hot insert provides an incredible feel with enhanced distance control

-- Laser milling insert offers more grip on the outer layer for quicker forward roll
+- Laser-milled insert offers more grip on the outer layer to get the ball rolling quickly

 - Weight distribution from heel to toe increases forgiveness and response

 The best feature of the putter is the White Hot insert.
-For golfers that need more distance control, this standard length putter has one of the best inserts on any flatstick we’ve tested.
-The insert is soft, offering incredible feel on intermediate range putts over 15 feet.
+For golfers who need help with distance control, this putter has one of the best inserts of any flatstick we’ve tested.
+The soft insert offers an incredible feel on all putts, especially lags over 15 feet.

 - Triple Track alignment guide on top of putter provides excellent visualization at address